Opinion: The Challenges Of Being A Foreign Reporter In China

 For nearly half the survey respondents, that new normal means being followed or having their hotel rooms entered without permission.

 Chinese officials are especially aggressive when foreign journalists cover sensitive issues.
 For example, China blocked new visas for reporters from The New York Times and Bloomberg News, after both organizations ran stories on the wealth of family members of Chinese leaders.

+Last year, the Chinese government refused to renew a visa for a journalist with BuzzFeed who had written extensively about the mass incarceration of ethnic Uighurs in China's Xinjiang region in the country's far northwest.
 Just last week, a journalist with The Wall Street Journal was forced to leave after China didn't renew his visa following the journalist's reporting on a cousin of the country's leader, Xi Jinping.
 China also rejected a visa request earlier this year for an American journalist who has investigated the Chinese government's political influence operations overseas.

 While the government can expel foreign journalists, punishment for Chinese reporters can be far more severe and can include jail terms.

 President Xi's government has built a vast surveillance state, which can put people reporters speak with at risk.
-The regime has cracked down most in Xinjiang, in the country's far northwest, where the government has detained an estimated 1 million Uighurs, a mostly Muslim, Turkic-speaking people.
+The regime has cracked down most in Xinjiang, where the government has detained an estimated 1 million Uighurs, a mostly Muslim, Turkic-speaking people.
 Chinese officials are trying to prevent independent coverage of the Communist Party's worst mass human rights abuse in decades.

 The party is cracking down more broadly around the country because it fears revelations about its behavior could eventually undermine its standing with an increasingly sophisticated population.
 It sees controlling the narrative at home — and abroad — as a matter of survival.

 The growing repression has had ripple effects.
-While government agents have roughed up some foreign reporters, the atmosphere of repression encourages more subtle, insidious forms, such as self-censorship.
+While government agents have roughed up some foreign reporters, the atmosphere of repression encourages subtler, more insidious forms, such as self-censorship.

-I've spoken to Chinese professors for years about foreign policy and political topics, but now, in this culture of fear, many are far more wary than they once were about speaking publicly, even if it's just to say positive things about the regime.
+I've spoken to Chinese professors for years about foreign policy and political topics, but now, in this culture of fear, many are far warier than they once were about speaking publicly, even if it's just to say positive things about the regime.

 The same is increasingly true of ordinary people.
 One morning, I eavesdropped on a democracy debate in the back of a taxi.
 While my fellow Chinese passengers argued for a much freer and more open political system, the cabbie backed the regime, urging patience.
 After the driver's rousing defense of the Communist Party, I asked his name, but he refused to say, fearing any connection to a political conversation could lead to some unspecified punishment.